Tchibo: Reorganisation

 In August 2016, Tchibo acquired Scotland based roasting company Matthew Algie.

 Corporate structure

 Tchibo is owned by Maxingvest AG, which changed its name from Tchibo Holding AG in 2007.
 It is 100% owned by three members of the Herz family, Ingeburg Herz (Max Herz's widow), and two of her sons, Michael Herz and Wolfgang Herz.
 In 2003, they bought out their brother, Gunter, and sister, Daniela Herz-Schnoekel.
 Their brother Joachim died in a motorboat accident in 2008.

 Maxingvest AG is the largest shareholder of the listed company Beiersdorf.

-In 2002, Tchibo held 850 shops and 22,000 so-called Frische-Depots in bread shops and supermarkets, where shelves bearing the company's "brand" sell packaged coffee (with customer-operated coffee grinders provided in some locations) alongside non-food articles such as clothes and accessories, as well as sporting and household goods.
+In 2002, Tchibo had 850 shops and 22,000 so-called Frische-Depots in bread shops and supermarkets, where shelves bearing the company's "brand" sell packaged coffee (with customer-operated coffee grinders provided in some locations) alongside non-food articles such as clothes and accessories, as well as sporting and household goods.